* NANOOK IS CURRENTLY ON HOLD *

 He will need some company throughout the day such as a lively dog or a human companion to stop him getting into so much mischief, as with any Arctic breed worth his fluff, he can be a bit naughty when left unattended.
 He will dig holes in the lawn for fun and he likes to attack those pesky tree branches within his reach, so he is fast growing into a very efficient garden-remodelling unit!

-He has also developed a fondness for un-stuffing furniture, just because he is Mallie pup and it's just so much fun to find out what the sofa is made of!
-But this won’t necessarily stop when he gets older, so if you have a home with nice things, a beautiful garden and want to keep it that way, then Nanook is definitely not for you.
+As a puppy Nanook developed a fondness for un-stuffing furniture, so if you have a home with nice things, a beautiful garden and want to keep it that way, then Nanook is definitely not for you unless you are prepared to supervise him and teach him what is and is not acceptable behaviour.

 Did I mention he likes food?
-So much so, he needs to be kept separate from other dogs when food is around.
-He is after all a typical Malamute, and their arctic survival instincts can mean that food is worth fighting for.
+He is after all a typical Malamute, so he needs to be kept separate from other dogs when food is around as their arctic survival instincts can mean that food is worth fighting for.
 He has had crate training in the past, so this is an option if necessary.

 If you have quite a bit of Malamute experience, are active, enjoy obedience training and are willing to have a large boisterous stubborn canine companion and a few challenges in your life, please fill in our online application: www.arcticrescue.org.au/adopt/adoption-application-form